Tribal Organization: Estom Yumeka Maidu of the Enterprise Rancheria

 3317 Forty Mile Road

-The tribe originally planned to build gaming and entertainment resort that included casino, a 170-room hotel & pool, restaurants and bars, gift shops, and conference facilities.
+The tribe had an earlier plan to build gaming and entertainment resort that included a casino, a 170-room hotel & pool, restaurants and bars, gift shops, and conference facilities.
 The plan became stalled after strong litigation and opposition from neighboring Indian tribes.

 As a result the project was cancelled.
 In September 2015 a new plan was announced that downsized the project from a a Class III casino to a Class II casino.

 Class III Indian gaming is sometimes referred to as Vegas-style and is played against the house.
 Class II Indian gaming is played exclusively against other players and not the house.
 It does not require the tribe to get local or state government approval.